CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>SlowMoMod (+ Flash Mode)</div><div>2015</div>
 </div>
-One of my earliest full programming projects and probably my first successfull one.
-At first, the *SlowMoMod* allowed adjustable slow motion although it saw its peak in popularity when I added the *Flash Mode* which added sped-up movement even while in slow motion.
-With over 60,000 downloads, I am still very proud of this project, especially since it got featured in a small video showcase by IGN once!
+One of my earliest proper programming projects and probably my first successfull one.
+This GTA V mod allows adjustable slow motion although it peaked in popularity when I added the "flash mode" which allows running at superhuman speeds, even while in slow motion.
+With over 60,000 downloads, I am still very proud of this project (and it even was featured in a small video showcase by IGN once).
 <div class="footing">
 <div>Languages: C++</div>
 <div>Project Link: <a href="https://www.gta5-mods.com/scripts/slowmomod">https://www.gta5-mods.com/scripts/slowmomod</a></div>